Quantifying subspace entanglement with geometric measures: Introduction

-Research into multipartite rank holds significance not only in the realm of quantum information but also in other disciplines, such as algebraic complexity theory \cite{strassen1969gaussian,bini1979n2,bini1980approximate}.
-Moreover, within multipartite subspaces, the principal focus rests on completely or genuinely entangled subspaces.
-A completely entangled subspace is characterized as a subspace devoid of any fully product states \cite{bennett1999unextendible}, while a genuinely entangled subspace contains no product states across any bipartition \cite{demianowicz2018unextendible, agrawal2019genuinely}.
+Remarkably, research into tensor or border ranks holds significance not only in the realm of quantum information due to the demand for high-dimensional entanglement in certain applications \cite{erhard2020advances,kong2023high, cozzolino2019high, etcheverry2013quantum} but also in other disciplines, such as algebraic complexity theory \cite{strassen1969gaussian, bini1979n2, bini1980approximate}.
+Regarding multipartite subspaces, the principal focus rests on completely or genuinely entangled subspaces.
+The former is characterized as a subspace devoid of any fully product states \cite{bennett1999unextendible}, while the latter contains no product states across any bipartition \cite{demianowicz2018unextendible, agrawal2019genuinely}.
 The value of completely entangled subspaces stems from their capacity to discriminate pure quantum states locally \cite{walgate2008generic, lovitz2022entangled}.
 Conversely, genuinely entangled subspaces have proven their worth in the sphere of quantum cryptography \cite{shenoy2019maximally}.